 You can access the Ubuntu DSVM in one of four ways:

 - SSH for terminal sessions

 - xrdp for graphical sessions

 - JupyterHub and JupyterLab for Jupyter notebooks

 If you configured your VM with SSH authentication, you can log on using the account credentials that you created in the Basics section of step 3 for the text shell interface.
-On Windows, you can download an SSH client tool like PuTTY.
-If you prefer a graphical desktop (X Window System), you can use X11 forwarding on PuTTY.
+Learn more about connecting to a Linux VM.

 The X2Go client performed better than X11 forwarding in testing.
 We recommend using the X2Go client for a graphical desktop interface.